wptrainingteam/content-editor-overview/README.md

 ![Keyboard Shortcuts button](/images/content-editor-keyboard-shortcuts-button.png)

 You can use a combination of keys to do things that normally need a mouse, trackpad, or other input devices.
-Rather than reaching for your mouse to click on the toolbar, you can use keyboard shortcuts, which are displayed in a popup window when you click the Keyboard Shortcuts button or press shift-alt-h.
+Rather than reaching for your mouse to click on the toolbar, you can use keyboard shortcuts, which are displayed in a popup window when you click the Keyboard Shortcuts button; or press shift-alt-h.

-Windows and Linux use "Ctrl + letter", Mac uses "Command (⌘) + letter".
+* Windows and Linux use "Ctrl + letter"
+* Mac uses "Command (⌘) + letter"

 #### Default shortcuts